LarsBuis/very-simple-yt-downloader/README.md

 # Hello, folks! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">
 I've created this very simple python program to download videos or only the audio from a video on YouTube.
+It will automatically pick the best quality.

 # How to build this project
 First you'll have to install Pyinstaller